rian39/notes/terraforma.md

 # Model 2 points of life

 points of life; modes of attachment to ground, which mean that body and ground go together, literally in the same events.
 Diagrams have different modes of attachment - welding, and then a series of attachments relating to climate change; Model 2 has an inversion from self-world to world-self; and envelopes are like layers skin including the world; climate affects many of these envelopes, but differently.
 If skin and ground are continuous, then skin is the real outside, and everythign else comes within, like world or nation.
+The model again has the skin as the outside, then shrinks towards the continent-nation, etc. Love this inversion.

 ## Model 3 living landscapes